Andy Norman

 Brainstormin'

-This series of essays for the Humanist magazine explored the philosophical foundations of humanism.
-Among them: "Transcending Sects (But Not Sex!): Humanism as Anti-Tribalism," and "The Cowboy, the Lesbian, and the Humanist."
+This series of essays for The Humanist magazine explore the philosophical foundations of humanism.
+Among them: "Transcending Sects (But Not Sex!): Humanism as Anti-Tribalism" and "The Cowboy, the Lesbian, and the Humanist."

 Learn more